itsLawrey/Portfolio/haskell/readme.md

 # Haskell game

-A personal take on the game Plants vs Zombies, using haskell lists.
+A personal take on the game Plants vs Zombies, using haskell functions.